ChromeData/PAM-Cloud-Labs/README.md

 ```
 lab-name/
-├── README.md        # what it is, how to run it, what I found
+├── README.md        # what it is, how to run it, what it proves
 ├── LAB-NOTES.md     # the running log — errors, dead ends, fixes
+├── tests/           # offline tests for the analytical core (most labs)
-├── terraform/       # or ansible/ — the environment, as code
+├── terraform/       # or ansible/ bicep/ policy/ — the environment, as code
-├── scripts/         # bootstrap and teardown
+├── scripts/         # bootstrap, teardown, and the scoring/analysis logic
-└── findings/        # output, analysis, screenshots
+└── findings/        # output, analysis, screenshots (from the live run)
 ```

-**LAB-NOTES.md is the differentiator.** Anyone can push a clean Terraform module.
+**Two things make these more than a folder of Terraform:**

+**The tested core.** Wherever a lab has analytical logic — a SkyArk scorer, a SCAP delta, an RBAC linter, a drift reconciler, a policy validator — that logic is unit-tested offline and runs in CI.
+If the number a lab reports is wrong, a test goes red.
+That's the difference between "I ran a tool" and "I built the thing that checks the tool."

-A dated log of "this failed, here's the error, here's why, here's the fix" is the thing that reads as real experience — because it is.
+**LAB-NOTES.md.** A dated log of "this failed, here's the error, here's why, here's the fix" reads as real experience because it is.
+Several of these labs found genuine bugs during the build — a Terraform dependency cycle, a policy that would have protected nothing, a security gate that failed its own scan — and the notes record them.

 ---